reza2004k/Voice-Sentiment-Detector/README.md

 We use this model for sentiment after whisper transcribe your voice:
 ## multilingual_sentiment_model
-You should download this model from HuggingFace
+You should download this model from HuggingFace Actually, you should just download

+model.safetensors

+541 MB
+xet
+Upload fine-tuned model weights

+Then add it to the folder of multilingual_sentiment_model

 https://huggingface.co/tabularisai/multilingual-sentiment-analysis/tree/main